-Accordingly, the Audit and Corporate Governance Committee adopted the following revised Gender Objectives with effect from 1 July 2017:
+Accordingly, the Audit and Corporate Governance Committee adopted the following revised Gender Objectives with effect from 1 July 2018:

-- To require that at least one female candidate is presented on candidate short lists and at least one female from Senior Management is involved in the interview process for all Senior Management and Senior Executive positions within the group for which a recruitment process is undertaken (Modified Objective). - 2.
+- 1. To require that at least one female candidate is presented on candidate short lists and at least one female from Senior Management is involved in the interview process for all Senior Management and Senior Executive positions within the group for which a recruitment process is undertaken. - 2.
 To maintain the level of female participation in leadership and development programs (which incorporate targeted mentoring/coaching elements) across the group at no less than 45% of all participants. - 3.
-To conduct a review on an annual basis of the remuneration for key roles within the group to ascertain the existence of any gender pay gaps and to implement action plans to address any such gaps. - 4.
-To participate in the Male Champions of Change program and to implement relevant actions arising out of that program. - 5.
-To task the Gender Equity Group to develop a Gender Action Plan for FY18 to FY21 (New Objective).
+To conduct an internal review on an annual basis of the remuneration for key roles within the group, with an external validation review to be undertaken every second year, to ascertain the existence of any gender pay gaps and to implement action plans to address any such gaps.
+(Modified Objective). - 4.
+To participate in local and national programs which promote gender equity and to implement relevant actions arising out of those programs.
+(Modified Objective). - 5.
+To progress the objectives of the Gender Action Plan for FY18 to FY21 (the Plan) and to annually assess the progress of the Plan's objectives.
+(Modified Objective).

-A report on the progress against the revised objectives will be provided in the 2018 Corporate Governance Statement.
+A report on the progress against the revised objectives will be provided in the 2019 Corporate Governance Statement.